Chronic Obstructive Pulmonary Disease (COPD) is a group of progressive lung diseases that can significantly impact an individual’s quality of life.

 - Indianapolis, IN

-FAQs About COPD and Climate
+FAQs About the Best Climate for COPD

 Can the Weather Cause a COPD Exacerbation?